Shell alias to view diffs in Github

 You're viewing a project's code on your machine, and the code is hosted in Github.
 Imagine couple scenarios:

-2. You're about to merge a branch into your main branch without making a pull request.
+branch without making a pull request.
 Once again you want to see the changes before merging.

-The answer to both scenarios is git diff.
+The answer to both scenarios is git diff

 I'm not sure about you, but I find viewing larger diffs (even colored ones) in terminal somewhat cumbersome.